stfc/PSyclone/doc/developer_guide/psy_data.rst

 Profiling API
 +++++++++++++
-PSyclone uses the PSyData API to allow implementation of wrapper libraries that connect to various existing profiling tools.
+PSyclone uses the PSyData API to allow implementation of profile wrapper libraries that connect to various existing profiling tools.
 For each existing profiling tool a simple interface library needs to be implemented that maps the PSyclone PSyData calls to the corresponding call for the profiling tool.